List of The Sylvester & Tweety Mysteries episodes: Season 5 (1999–2002)

-Beginning this season, the show switches from traditional hand-painted cels to digital ink and paint.
+This was the only season to be animated using digital ink and paint instead of cel animation.
 The final episode, consisting of the stories "The Tail End" and "This is the End", was meant to air in 2000 but the show was cancelled before it could air, and didn't air on television until December 18, 2002, on Cartoon Network.